-The Department of Agriculture and Water Resources manages 8 Japan quotas including apple juice.
+The Department of Agriculture, Fisheries and Forestry manages 8 Japan quotas, including apple juice and orange juice.
 These quotas were put in place by the Japan–Australia Economic Partnership Agreement (JAEPA).

-Australian exporters can export 1,600 tonnes of apple juice at reduced tariff rates through this quota.
+Australian exporters can export up to 1,600 tonnes of apple juice and 1,300 tonnes of orange juice at reduced tariff rates through these quotas.

 Key dates to remember